GOAL: Relieve anterior scalene spasm

 The three scalene groups derive their name from the Greek word skalenos meaning “uneven.”
 Although anatomists depict the scalenes as individual muscles, most touch therapists are aware of how they work together as a functional unit during neck sidebending and rotation (Fig. 1).
 Considered accessory muscles of inspiration, they can elevate the first and second ribs and aid in neck flexion.
 It was once believed the scalenes were only active during heavy or forced breathing, but improved electromyography shows the scalenes firing even when the intake of breath is quite small.
 This has led some researchers to drop the accessory label and regard them as primary muscles of inspiration.

-Electricians, painters, dancers, and competitive athletes such as swimmers and pitchers may develop anterior scalene syndrome due to excessive frictioning of neurovascular structures.
-Cervical nerves and vessels often become trapped between fibrotic anterior and middle scalene tendons as they enter the thoracic inlet.
-Prolonged scalene spasm from injury, poor posture or overuse can also cause problems as they tug on the first rib pulling it up against a drooping clavicle.
-When the brachial plexus gets squashed between the clavicle and rib, a condition titled ‘costoclavicular syndrome’ arises.
-This disorder is one of the leading causes of thoracic outlet syndrome (TOS).
+Electricians, painters, dancers, and competitive athletes such as swimmers and pitchers may develop anterior scalene syndrome due to excessive frictioning of cervical nerves as they traverse through fibrotic anterior and middle scalene tendons at the interscalene triangle.
+Symptoms may present in the anterior neck, chest wall or down into the arms and hands sometimes making it difficult to hold onto objects or to reach overhead.
+Prolonged anterior and middle scalene spasm due to injury, poor posture or overuse can also cause residual problems as they tug on the first rib pulling it up against a drooping clavicle.
+When the brachial plexus gets squashed between the clavicle and rib, a condition termed ‘costoclavicular syndrome’ arises.
+This disorder is one of the leading contributors to thoracic outlet syndrome (TOS).

 Because the shoulder and neck area consist of very complex body parts with muscles and connective tissues going in all possible directions, therapists must focus intent on correctly assessing postural strain patterns prior to ‘chasing the pain’.
 A few commonly applied provocation tests for assessing TOS such as the Adson maneuver (scalenes), ‘Hands-up’ (pec minor), Allen (radial pulse) and the Elevation maneuver for costoclavicular canal impingement may be used.
 These tests may or may not momentarily reproduce symptoms, but are sometimes helpful in ruling out other causes which may produce similar symptoms.